norwichbicyclerepaircooperative/norwichbicyclerepaircooperative.github.io/about-us/index.md

 reuse, educating about and promoting cycling and keeping our services as affordable as possible.

-First and foremost we are about quality bicycle repairs.
-We offer a comprehensive workshop repair service from our well equipped workshop.
-But we want to do more than just mend your bike, we're committed to clear communication and not up-selling.
+Cycling and fixing bikes is our passion: we want to help as many people as possible to get back on the road and ride their bikes with confidence.
+This basic motivation informs everything we do, from our workshop repairs to the advice we give.

-We only recommend repairs if they are necessary and will always endeavour to explain your repair to you.
-We aim for a friendly, accessible and jargon-free service.
-We also offer loads of advice on how to maintain your bike and keep cycling costs down.
+We're committed to clear communication and not up-selling.
+To this end we always endeavour to explain your repair without jargon and with a focus on what your needs are.

-We're also about promoting cycling as a accessible, sustainable, practical and healthy form of transport
+In addition we offer workshops and tuition, and plenty of advice on how to maintain your bike and keep cycling costs down.

 > Norwich Bicycle Repair Co-operative Ltd aims to be open and accountable, so as
 > far as possible we put information about our company in the public domain.
 You